DanielaBarbosa13/AI-Assisted-Database-Group-Project/README.md

 python main.py

-Usage Example 💬
+💬 Usage Example

 After running the application, users can interact with the AI by querying the database using natural language.
 Example:

 User: "Show me the total sales for the last quarter."
 AI: "Total sales for Q4 2024 were $250,000, showing a 12% increase from Q3."

-Contribution 🤝
+🤝 Contributing to the Project

 We welcome contributions!
 To contribute: